Bangor University: 20th century

 In 1903, the city of Bangor donated a 10-acre site at Penrallt for a new college building, and funds for it were raised by local people.
 The new building, now known as Main Arts, was opened in 1911.

 During the Second World War, paintings from national art galleries were stored in the Prichard-Jones Hall at UCNW, to protect them from enemy bombing.
 They were later moved to slate mines at Blaenau Ffestiniog.
 Students from University College London were evacuated to continue their studies in a safer environment at Bangor.

 Bangor students scale a statue during the Wythnos Rag (Rag week) of 1960.

 During the 1960s, the university shared in the general expansion of higher education in the United Kingdom following the Robbins Report, with many new departments and new buildings.
-On 22 November 1965, during construction of an extension to the Department of Electronic Engineering in Dean Street, a crane collapsed on the building.
-The three-ton counterweight hit the second-floor lecture theatre in the original building about thirty minutes before it would have been occupied by about 80 first-year students.
-The counterweight went through to the ground floor.

 In 1967, the Bangor Normal College, now part of the university, was the venue for lectures on Transcendental Meditation by the Maharishi Mahesh Yogi at which The Beatles heard of the death of their manager, Brian Epstein.

 Student protests at UCNW in the 1970s focused mainly on calls to expand the role of the Welsh language.
 Radical students would disturb lectures held in English and paint slogans in Welsh on the walls of the Main Building, resulting some suspensions of these activists.
 In the early 1980s, the Thatcher government even considered closing down the institution.
 Around this time consideration began of mergers with two colleges of education in Bangor: St Mary's College, a college for women studying to become schoolteachers, and the larger and older Normal College.
 The merger of St Mary's into UCNW was concluded in 1977, but the merger with Normal College fell through in the 1970s and was not completed until 1996.

 Alongside the eventual merger of Normal College, the North Wales College of Nursing and Midwifery merged with the university in 1992, forming a new Faculty of Health Studies.
 A year later it also took over the small North Wales College of Radiography.